East Midlands: Universities

 The region has the lowest proportion of part-time students in England.
 The region has a higher influx of young people into the region at the university stage than out of the region into other regions' universities.
 Only 25% of the region's students undertaking a first degree are native to the region.

 Sports

-The region has a good sporting tradition, with some of the most well-known sports personalities –- David Gower (Leicestershire C.C.C.), Gary Lineker, Rory Underwood (Leicester Tigers) and Jonathan Agnew.
+The region has a sporting tradition, with some of the most well-known sports personalities –- David Gower (Leicestershire C.C.C.), Gary Lineker, Rory Underwood (Leicester Tigers) and Jonathan Agnew.

 The British Gliding Association is based in Leicester on Meridian Business Park, in Braunstone.
 The National Ice Skating Association is based in Nottingham (and many of Britain's Olympic ice skaters train in Nottingham); Nottingham Panthers are in the Elite Ice Hockey League.
 The British Caving Association is at Great Hucklow, the UK sports governing body.
 The British Canoe Union is in Bingham.

 The first 1978 BDO World Darts Championship was held in Nottingham, in February 1978, being largely the idea of Nick Hunter, a BBC sports producer, and the event first introduced Sid Waddell.